LakshmiGayathri19/SemanticSearchEngine/README.md

 }
 ```

 After successfully cpompleting the above mentioned steps, the database is ready with all the document which can be queried by the user.
 Now in order to start the website run `python app.py`.
 This will start a local webserver at `port 8000`.
+The URL at which the website will be up is "https://127.0.0.1:8000/".
+Please note that the URL should be appended with `views/` in order view the search engine page.
+After appending `views/` the URL for the search engine will be "https://127.0.0.1:8000/views/".
 The website looks like the below attached picture.

 ![searchEngine](https://github.com/LakshmiGayathri19/SemanticSearchEngine/blob/main/SearchEngine.png)